rancher/local-path-provisioner/README.md

 ## Configuration

-The configuration of the provisioner is a json file `config.json`, stored in the a config map, e.g.:
+The configuration of the provisioner is a json file `config.json` and two bash scripts `setup` and `teardown`, stored in the a config map, e.g.:
 ```
 kind: ConfigMap
 apiVersion: v1